selfint/fn-usage/README.md

 ### Code

-The implementation of the `Request` and `Notification` is very simple:
+The implementation of the `Request` and `Notification` structs is very simple:

 ```rs
 // src/jsonrpc.rs